EqualExperts/Midas/distribution-template/documentation/Midas-Commands.md

 # Midas
 ***On-the-fly Schema Migration Tool for MongoDB***
 ##Commands
+As a general guiding principle, all the commands below are fail-safe.
+That is to say, if an input field expected by a command is not present, then that transformation is not applicable.
+If the output field does not exist, then it is created.
+In case if the output field exists, then its over-written.

 ###The use command
 Use a particular database and that sets the context to that DB, so that all commands